p-stef/stef-docs/docs/source/react-showcase/basic-input-components/input.rst

 Input
 =====

-Rather than using a standard input via HTML, you should always use a **React Showcase Input**.
+In **v2 of the React Showcase**, Rather than using a standard input via HTML, you should always use a **React Showcase Input**.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aliquam laoreet, erat eu auctor facilisis, felis mauris gravida felis, malesuada laoreet justo nulla et nunc.

 The Default Input
 -----------------